DevOpsPlatform/Phase-1-Discussions/README.md

 # If you like my videos, Payment Method: PayTm/WhatsApp/Tez: +91-7036821818 (This will encourage us to prepare & share more videos as we can't able to conduct live sessions regularly)

+##### Pay between 500 to 2000, we will consider this as the quality/rating of my content.

 ### We will share the videos for all the phases, please go thru the below link to know the complete plan.